 The Fall 2020 Manga Guide

-Bibliophile Princess is based on the light novel by Yui.
-The manga is drawn by Yui Kikuta and J-Novel Club will release the digital version of its first volume on December 2 for $8.99.
-The light novel the manga adapts is also available at J-Novel Club.
+Mapping: The Trash-Tier Skill That Got Me Into a Top-Tier Party is based on the light novel by Udon Kamono with original character designs by Hitomi Shizuki.
+The manga is illustrated by SAVAN, and J-Novel Club will release the digital version of its first volume on December 9 for $8.99.
+The original light novel is also available on J-Novel Club digitally for $6.99 per volume.

 Is It Worth Reading?